-The CCR rule requires the initial inspection report for existing CCR landfills be completed and placed in the operating record no later than January 19, 2016.
+The CCR rule requires the inspection report for existing CCR landfills must be completed and filed in the operating record on an annual basis.
+The completion date of the last inspection report (i.e., placed in the facility operating record) establishes the deadline to complete the next inspection.
 Subsequent inspections and reports must be completed and filed on an annual basis.
 The requirements of the annual inspection include:

-- A review of available information regarding the status and condition of the CCR unit -257.84 (B)(1)(i), - A visual inspection of the CCR unit to identify signs of distress or malfunction 257.84 (B)(1)(ii), - An inspection report that includes the following: - Changes in geometry since the last inspection 257.84 (B)(2)(i) - o Approximate volume of CCR in unit at time of inspection 257.84 (B)(2)(ii) - Appearance of actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit - 257.84 (B)(2)(iii) - Any other changes which may have affected the stability or operation of the CCR unit since the last inspection - 257.84 (B)(2)(iv)
+- A review of available information regarding the status and condition of the CCR unit -257.84 (B)(1)(i), - A visual inspection of the CCR unit to identify signs of distress or malfunction 257.84 (B)(1)(ii), - An inspection report that includes the following: - Changes in geometry since the last inspection 257.84 (B)(2)(i) - Approximate volume of CCR in unit at time of inspection 257.84 (B)(2)(ii) - Appearance of actual or potential structural weakness of the CCR unit, in addition to any existing conditions that are disrupting or have the potential to disrupt the operation and safety of the CCR unit - 257.84 (B)(2)(iii) - Any other changes which may have affected the stability or operation of the CCR unit since the last inspection - 257.84 (B)(2)(iv)